yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

       Go `here <../../../devices/AM64X/Overview/Download_and_Install_the_SDK.html>`__ to download and install the SDK.

-   .. rubric:: Setting the tool chain path
+   .. rubric:: Setting up the toolchain paths

-   Setting the toolchain path is no longer required for Yocto but still required for standalone builds.
-We strongly recommend using the toolchain that comes with the Processor SDK.
-The location of the toolchain can be found here: :ref:`location-in-sdk`.
-   If the Processor SDK is not used, the toolchain will need to be downloaded and toolchain path will need to be set, more information can be found here: :ref:`download-arm-toolchains`.
+   Refer to :ref:`yocto-toolchain` section to use the toolchain packaged in the Processor SDK (recommended).

+   Refer to :ref:`external-arm-toolchain` to download and setup ARM toolchains, if the Processor SDK is not used.

+   In either of the above setups, the u-boot build commands in the next section will assume the below variables are set appropriately.

+   - ``CROSS_COMPILE_64``
+   - ``CC_64``
+   - ``CROSS_COMPILE_32``

    .. rubric:: Compiling R5 and ARM64 images